Queen Elizabeth National Park

 Queen Elizabeth can be both accessed on road and by air.
 The tarmac road from Kampala via Mbarara town and Bushenyi leads to the centre of the park passing just 22km from the south via Mbarara covers a total of 420kms while the south via fort portal covers a distance of 410km

 Charter flights can be arranged to existing airstrips of Kasese Mweya and Ishasha from Entebbe and Kajansi.

-Chimp trekking: the kyambura gorge experience is more than discovering chimpanzees in their natural habitat.
-It teaches visitors about the eco system of the kyambura gorge’s atmospheric underground rainforest including vegetation types: bird identification and behavior: and cgimp and monkey ecology.
+Chimp trekking: The Kyambura gorge experience is more than discovering chimpanzees in their natural habitat.
+It teaches visitors about the eco system of the Kyambura gorge’s atmospheric underground rainforest including vegetation types: bird identification and behavior: and chimp and monkey ecology.

-People and culture: enjoy the energetic dances of the Kikorogo equator cultural performer, workers harvesting salt on the Katwe salt lake, and an agricultural and community tour of the banyaruguru local community.
+People and culture: enjoy the energetic dances of the Kikorongo equator cultural performer, workers harvesting salt on the Katwe salt lake, and an agricultural and community tour of the Banyaruguru local community.

 Facts about Queen Elizabeth National Park

 The whole conservation area combined covers approximately 3000 sq km that is with Kyambura and Kigezi wild life reserves.
 It receives an average maximum temperature of 28 degrees Celsius and 18 degrees Celsius.
 The park lies on an altitude range of 910 m at Lake Edward to 1845 m above sea level that is at the top of the escarpment of the western rift.